Hot Topics Home and Family

 Hosting a major holiday event is no small effort.
 It requires close attention to detail from planning, cooking and cleaning to entertaining guests on the big day.
 Fortunately, just like any good recipe, approaching your hosting duties one step at a time can allow you to create a magnificent final product.

 “I’ve been hosting holiday gatherings for years and know from firsthand experience that even capable hosts struggle to time everything just right,” Dalkin said.
-“From planning your menu and designing your tablescape to accommodating dietary restrictions and even serving dessert, the Ultimate Thanksgiving Timer will support hosts every step of the way this year.”
+“From planning your menu and designing your tablescape to accommodating dietary restrictions and even serving dessert.”

 Plan Your Guest List and Menu